spree/spree/README.md

 Installation
 -------

-**NOTE: The master branch is developed agaist edge.
+**NOTE: The master branch is developed against edge.
 Use a stable branch for production.**

 Add the following to your gemfile.
 The currently supported and updated branches are `master` (edge), `2-2-stable`, and `2-3-stable`.